 PMSIs are typically commercial not consumer

-A PMSI will not arise in property that the grantor intends to use for personal domestic or household purposes unless the asset is serial- numbered property.
+A PMSI will not arise in property that the grantor intends to use for personal domestic or household purposes unless the asset is serial- numbered property (such as motor vehicle).

 A PMSI is likely in four main scenarios